THEREALUNREAL/THEREALUNREAL.github.io/_posts/2021-12-07-ThunderTierOne.markdown

 #### A destructible environment

 We wanted the world to feel real and chaotic, featuring a decent degree of destruction in the environment.
 I was tasked with creating all destructibles using Houdini and UE4.
-It was no simple task but the result was quite satisfying once in the game.
+It was no simple task but the result was quite satisfying to experience once in the game.

 [![TTO #2]({{ site.url }}/images/ThunderTierOne/destructibles1.gif)]({{ site.url }}/images/ThunderTierOne/destructibles1.gif)